The story

 The approach

-In order to align their brand identity with their core values and give birth to a strong identity steeped in history, Studio Blackthorns undertook a scrupulous analysis of the competition in the beer in Asia.
-We also reviewed the marketing and communication trends in the global landscape in order to structure the strategic approach to their rebranding.
+In order to align their brand identity with their core values and give birth to a strong identity that is steeped in history, Studio Blackthorns has undertaken a scrupulous analysis of the competition in the beer market in Asia.
+We have also reviewed the marketing and communication trends in the global landscape in order to structure the strategic approach to their rebranding.
 We initially focused on the Perenakan culture, occupying a special place in the history of the region in relation to the immigration of the Chinese population from the 15th to the 17th century.

 However, after consultation with the Brewlander team, this track seemed too traditional and perhaps less exportable internationally.
 So we focused on Brewlander's history and its DIY (do it yourself) beginnings, when John brewed his beer at home in a popular district of Singapore.
 We proposed various creative paths focused on Mondrian-inspired HDB flats.
 This way, Brewlander is growing without losing sight of its origins and inspires confidence among its consumers.